ecoseller/ecoseller/docs/_docs/programming/recommender_system.md

 ## Prediction models

+The Recommender system contains several prediction models that perform the recommendations.
+This section describes the models, their usage is described in the [Prediction pipeline](#prediction-pipeline) section.

+Each model's task is to select a subset of product variant from the Product storage.
+Input differs based on the type of recommendation, the differences are described in the [Prediction pipeline](#prediction-pipeline) section.

+Some of the models can not be used in all situations based on their properties.

 ### Dummy (level 0)

+This is the simplest model, which is used only if an error occurs when more complex models perform their prediction.

+Dummy model returns randomly selected subset of product variants.

+This model does not need any training.

 ### Selection (level 1)

+This model is also randomized, but users can select product variants that should be recommended more often.
+Each product variant has its recommendation weight specified, this value is used as weight when the random sampling is performed.

+This model does not need any training.

 ### Popularity (level 2)

+Popularity-based model tends to recommend popular product variants more.
+The popularity is represented by the number of orders of that product variant.

+The recommendations are sampled, similarly to the Selection model, popularity is used as the sampling weight.

+[//]: # (TODO: Change popularity definition)

+This model does not need any training.

 ### Similarity (level 3)

+Similarity-based model is a content-based model.
+It recommends the most similar product variants to the product variant passed as input.

+Training computes distances of all pairs of product variants and saves them to the Similarity storage.
+Each record contains identifier of the model, SKUs of both product variants and their distance.

+This model selects the closest product variants to the given product variant during prediction.

+During training, each product variant is represented by two vectors.
+One is in numerical attribute space, the second in categorical attribute space.

+Vectors contain values of all existing attributes so that product variants of different product types can be compared.

+If a product variant has no value of a numerical attribute, the average value is used.

+If a product variant has no value of a categorical attribute, the most common value is used.

+The distance of two product variants is computed as addition of Euclidean distances in numerical and categorical space.
+Distance in each space is multiplied by a coefficient that decreases when the product variants share more attributes.
+This coefficient is defined as the size of union of the attributes defined for the product variants divided by the size intersection of the attributes defined for the product variants.

+If product variant $p$ has $m$ attributes, product variant $q$ has $n$ attributes and they share $k$ product variants, then the coefficient is $\frac{m + n - k}{k}$.
+If $k=0$, then the coefficient is $m + n$.

 ### GRU4Rec (level 4)

+This is a session-based model based on [this article](https://arxiv.org/abs/1706.03847).

+It uses a recurrent neural network.
+The input of the network is a vector representing the current session.
+Each value of the input vector represents one product variant.
+The session is represented as a list of visited product variants, each visited product variant has value of $x^k$ where $x \in [0,1]$ is a parameter of this model and $k$ is the number of product variants visited after that product variant.

+The neural network used here consists of three layers: embedding, GRU and output.
+Embedding and output layers are linear.

+The output of the network consists of scores for each product variant, the product variants with the highest scores are selected.

 ### EASE (level 5)

+EASE is a collaborative-filtering model.
+This model approximates a user-item rating matrix.
+Value at position $(i,j)$ is user $i$'s rating of item $j$.

+[//]: # (TODO: Change rating definition)

+The [EASE algorithm](https://arxiv.org/abs/1905.03375) predicts the user's preferences by a dot product the user's representation and a matrix it computes during training.
+The user is represented by a vector of ratings of all the project variants - it is basically the same as a row in the user-item rating matrix.

+The output contains estimated ratings of all the product variants, the top-rated ones are recommended to the user.

+The training computes the matrix that is used during prediction, it is done by inversion of a slightly modified user-item rating matrix.
+The resulting matrix's diagonal is set to 0.

 ### Adding new prediction model